 The Montana Department of Transportation (MDT) is proposing to rehabilitate the Montana Highway 200 Bridge over the Clark Fork River, near Trout Creek, to increase the long-term viability of the facility.
-The general intent of the project is to repair, rehabilitate, or replace the deck of this structure due to the deteriorated condition.
+The goal of the project is to repair, rehabilitate, or replace the bridge deck due to its deteriorated condition.
 Additional repairs include new bridge rail, spot painting of the riveted existing steel girders, miscellaneous structural repairs, and new approach guardrail.
 In addition to bridge rehabilitation, the project will include utility coordination, environmental considerations, traffic management planning, and roadway approach work near the bridge ends.

 Collaboration and coordination will be critical throughout project development, as it will be a challenge to identify constructible solutions while minimizing disruption to traffic during construction.
 Accordingly, MDT has determined that Construction Manager/General Contractor (CM/GC) is the best project delivery method.